ag5ur/javax.sound.midi-android/README.md

 ## Use

-Add the driver to your build.gradle with
+Add the library to your build.gradle with
 ```gradle
 allprojects {
     repositories {